pydanny/pydanny.github.com/pages/about.rst

 About
 ===========

-:date: 2012-02-19 01:33
+:date: 2013-06-12 15:33

-I'm the principal of `Cartwheel Web`_, which does Python, Django, and JavaScript out of Los Angeles, California.
+Currently in Florence, Italy for a month, I do Python, Django, and JavaScript out of Los Angeles, California.
 I love to read, write, hang out with my fiancee_, and play at Capoeira_.
 I am a total Space and NASA Geek.

 Web Projects
 ========================